30 Jan Vortex Bladeless biography & current stage

 The idea behind the technology //

 Vortex Bladeless is a tech startup.
-We are developing an environmentaly friendly wind generator which needs no blades.
-It is a new technology designed for small wind on-site energy generation and distributed energy on residential areas, specially thought to work on grid, or off grid along other Vortex units or regular solar panels.
+We are developing an environmentally friendly wind generator which needs no blades nor rotation.
+It is a new technology designed for modular on-site energy generation and low-consumption systems off-grid, specially thought to work along with other Vortex units or regular solar panels.

 Our vortex wind turbine is not actually a turbine since it does not rotate.
 It is based on the phenomenon of aeroelastic resonance, harnessing energy from the wind on the emission of Von Karman’s vortexes, a process called vortex shedding or vortex street.
-This way the device oscillates with a little movement which makes it perfect to be placed anywhere without lubricants nor disturbing wildlife.
+This way the device oscillates with a silent movement which makes it perfect to be placed anywhere without lubricants nor disturbing wildlife.

 All physical principles of current wind machines are applied to Vortex as well, it is just a different and innovative way of harness energy from wind.

 At the current year, and after facing all the milestones of trying to bring a new kind of wind generator to the market, Vortex decided to focus in the end-consumer market.
 We are developing our first commercial product, Vortex Tacoma of 2,75 m high, for end-customers.
 Vortex Tacoma prototypes are in the certification stage and being tested in Spain with our program H2020 by European Commission which is about to finish.